-8.2 Low Confidence Articles
+8.2 Low-Confidence Articles

 What about the other direction?
 Which articles is the model most uncertain about.
 This is a bit more of a stress test of the model.
 The high-confidence articles all look pretty much right for the topics they are in.
-(Not least because I named the topics after the high confidence articles.)
+(Not least because I named the topics after the high-confidence articles.)
 But if the model throws up its hands at articles that are easy to place, that’s relatively bad.
 So let’s look.

 There are more or less sophisticated ways to measure how unsure the model is about an article.
 I’m going to go with one of the less sophisticated ways, because it is easy to understand and provides clear enough guidance.
-Implicitly in the previous section I measured the model’s certainty about an article by the maximal probability it gives to the article being in any one topic.
-So I’ll say it is most uncertain about an article if that maximal probability (for that article) is lowest.
+Implicitly in the previous section, I measured the model’s certainty about an article by the maximal probability it gives to the article being in any one topic.
+I’ll say it is most uncertain about an article if that maximal probability (for that article) is lowest.

 By that measure, here are the ten articles the model is most unsure about.